Infinite-fold Asymptotic Quantum Advantage in Classical Correlation Sensing: Introduction

+and describes the emission of \emph{a single thermal light source} towards the $K$ detectors (we use $|\alpha\rangle\langle\alpha|$ to denote coherent states \cite{serafini}).
+The other hypothesis is then be given by

+which describes a scenario where each detector receives the thermal emissions of a different source.
+Note that we use the Glauber-Sudarshan $P$-representation, as it will simplify calculations in the following, and that both of these states are gaussian.
+For an introduction on phase space representations of gaussian states, see \cite{Olivares_2012}.

-and describes the emission of \emph{classical coherent light} towards the $K$ detectors (the states $|\alpha\rangle\langle\alpha|$ are called \emph{coherent} states \cite{serafini}).
-Our model thus describes the application of quantum methods to the sensing of specific properties of classical fields, and provides an alternative perspective to the known sensing mechanisms based on Greenberger–Horne–Zeilinger states or squeezed light \cite{ghzMetrology,serafini}.
-From the application perspective, our work may be of relevance to the detection of hidden emitters pointing to the presence of adversarial parties in the context of physical layer security \cite{wiretapCaiWinterYeung} where empirical validation of assumptions on channel models is critical.
+Our model describes the application of quantum methods to the sensing of specific properties of classical fields, and provides an alternative perspective to the known sensing mechanisms based on Greenberger–Horne–Zeilinger states or squeezed light \cite{ghzMetrology,serafini}.
+From the application perspective, our work may be of relevance to the detection of hidden emitters pointing to the presence of adversarial parties in the context of physical layer security \cite{wiretapCaiWinterYeung}, where empirical validation of assumptions on channel models is critical.
+Some communication scenarios, such as satellite communication \cite{losses-sat-comms} or under-water communication \cite{under-water,amiri}, do as well motivate a low photon regime due to high loss and the absence of amplifiers.
+In such scenarios, the hypothesis testing task can be seen as an attempt by the receiver to identify if an incoming signal qualifies as background noise or has instead a specific pattern.

-Leaving aside the motivating potential applications, we formalize the task to be carried out as one of asymmetric hypothesis testing.
-In particular, we ask what is the error exponent in asymmetric hypothesis testing when we desire to correctly detect correlation of the signals with a fixed probability $1-\epsilon$, while minimizing the probability of falsely claiming the signals are not correlated (this probability is usually called the type two error).
-This problem is loosely related to the study of data transmission over quantum systems in the sense that for $K=2$ the error exponent of the type two error equals the quantum mutual information of $\rho_{E}^{(2)}$.
+Leaving aside the motivating potential applications, we formalize the task to be carried out as one of asymmetric hypothesis testing to properly quantify performance for each strategy.
+In particular, we ask what the error exponent is in asymptotic asymmetric hypothesis testing when we desire to correctly detect the correlation of the signals with a fixed probability $1-\epsilon$ while minimizing the probability of falsely claiming the signals are not correlated (this probability is usually called the type two error).
+This problem is loosely related to the study of data transmission over quantum systems in the sense that, for $K=2$, the error exponent of the type two error equals the quantum mutual information of $\rho_{E}^{(2)}$.
+The exponents are given by quantum relative entropies, which are related to performance in other tasks such as quantum quickest change-point detection (QUSUM) \cite{john2025fundamentallimitsquickestchangepoint}\cite{Fanizza_2023} and sequential hypothesis testing \cite{Li_2022}\cite{seq_hyp_test}.
+So the quantum advantage we describe is not limited to hypothesis testing, even if we use this task as initial motivation.
+Our task is, in a sense, similar to quantum illumination \cite{Wilde_2017}, but we do not require entanglement.